Kay2dan/jekyll-ideal-image-slider/README.md

 ## Integration suggestions

-Add this to the template for your page head:
+Add this to your page head template:

 ```
 <!-- Slider -->